The following is a list of commonly petitioned rules and regulations:

 Dropping a course past the drop date:

-Students are expected to monitor their progress in a course and decide to drop it before the drop date, if so warranted.
-Generally, some unexpected event occurring after the drop date that has an irreparable effect on the student’s ability to complete the course may be grounds for a successful petition.
+Students are expected to monitor their progress in a course and decide to drop it before the drop date to remove the course from the student record, or by the last day of classes to annotate the student record to a ‘W’ (withdrawn), if so warranted.
+Exceptional and unexpected events occurring after the drop date and withdrawn deadline that has an irreparable effect on the student’s ability to complete the course may be grounds for a successful petition.
 Note that often such a traumatic event will affect all courses a student is taking.
 Conditions that are well-known to the student, such as workload or family commitments, will generally not be acceptable grounds.

-A student’s first year at the University is recognized as a time of transition when a student’s expectations may be unrealistic and misjudgements may occur.
-Grounds for successful petitioning are more flexible for this first year.
+A student’s first year at the University is recognized as a time of transition when a student’s expectations may be unrealistic and misjudgments may occur.
+Grounds for petitioning are more flexible for this first year and may warrant a ‘W’ petition decision.

 Adding a course past the last date to add: